Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.9] MISSING FEATURE (Alban): Scrollbars on the map view (can be disabled in the Preferences and context menu)
 - [target 1.9] MISSING FEATURE (Alban): Export in 4dbrix.com format
 - [target 1.9] MISSING FEATURE (Alban): A feature to check if there's new parts available online in the official library (when opening a file with missing parts).
+- [target 1.9] MISSING FEATURE (Matthias): List the parts not in the budgets but on the layout, as "needed" part, in a separated group in the Part Usage, with a checkbox probably: waiting for feedback on this one, if no feedback consider it done
 - [target 1.9] BUG (Vincent): Sometimes when drag-n-dropping parts, only the selection box and the free connection point is moving (and not the grabbed parts)
 - [target 1.9] BUG (Alban): Error when you try to open a file in readonly (BB should read the file anyway, even if it cannot save it)
 - MISSING FEATURE (zephyr1934): Add a favorite feature where you can tag a part as your favorite, and display all your favorite parts in a specific tab of the library